mrklick12/speech-emotion-recognition/README.md

 <h3>Motivation</h3>

 The human speech carries far more information than words alone.
 Emotion, intent, and emphasis are embedded in acoustic patterns such as pitch, energy, and rhythm.
-These can simply be numbers when extracted from an audio file.
+These can simply be numerical infomation when extracted from an audio file.

 As someone interested in machine learning and artifiical inteligence, I wanted to explore how much of this information can be captured using practical, interpretable methods and how we can interpret that into a more qualitative aspect.